 For further details about the assessment system used, also see the following power point presentation notes: The Matheson Functional Capacity System by Alison Biggs.

 This assessment allows implementation of reasonable adjustments under the Equality Act 2010 (replaced the DDA 1995).

 Now that the Med3 ‘sick note’ is a ‘fit note‘ (since April 2010) this type of assessment can assist in the process to get the individual back to work after a period of illness, if a GP considers an individual ‘may be fit for work’.

 - 2 – 4 hours are required to assess the worker, depending on the tasks involved.
 The assessment is conducted in a clinic/meeting room location, at the workplace or sometimes in the worker’s home.
 The assessor will advise on the most suitable location, depending on the tasks to be conducted and the information about the employee to be collected.

-- The assessment focuses on answering the referrer's questions, and supplying them with the following information, for example:
+- The assessment will focus on answering the referrer’s questions, and supplying them with the following information, for example:

 - Can the individual perform a specific job or not?

 - Are adjustments required for certain roles or occupations?

 - What are their physical abilities and limitations?

 - What are their physical abilities and limitations for alternative work roles or when job searching?